 The Department has active research programs in Astronomy/Astrophysics, Condensed Matter Physics, High-energy Physics, Nuclear Physics, and Biophysics.
 Our high-energy physics, particle astrophysics and nuclear physics groups are involved in experiments which recreate the conditions of the early universe and help explain how it has evolved.
 In providing instruction in classical and modern physics, we cover such areas as mechanics, electricity and magnetism, thermodynamics and statistical mechanics, introductory modern physics, and quantum mechanics.

-The Department of Physics & Astronomy is pleased to announce the arrival of these new faculty.
+The Department of Physics & Astronomy is pleased to announce the Faculty Cluster in Computational and Theoretical Physics.

 We are excited to welcome Dr. Thomas Iadecola to our department.
 He received his PhD from Boston University under the supervision of Prof. Claudio Chamon in 2017.
 He has been a JQI Theoretical Postdoctoral Fellow at the University of Maryland, College Park from 2017 - present.
 Tom works on a variety of topics in quantum condensed matter theory, with special emphasis on out-of-equilibrium quantum systems and topological states of matter.
 On the nonequilibrium side, he studies properties of highly-excited many-body states and the surprising phenomena they harbor that challenge deeply ingrained intuition based on quantum statistical mechanics.
 On the topological side, he focuses on states of matter whose properties cannot be understood within the traditional paradigm of spontaneous symmetry breaking, and which could enable the robust storage and manipulation of quantum information.